PawelKulfan/Java-Projects/README.md

 1. Advanced Calculator:
       a.
 Multi-operational (add, multiply, subtract, divide, pow, root),
   	b.
-With memory of made operations, which can be reseted.
+With memory of done operations, which can be reseted.

 3. Library Catalog:
       a.
 Has set catalog of Books, which are characterized with Id, Title, Author Object, Array of Additional Authors and Popularity,